 The beautiful aspen forest you first experience on the Minnewanka trail continues here.
 The views of the dramatic cliffs along Mt.
 Astley are especially impressive here.

-The Aylmer Lookout trail starts at the Aylmer Pass Junction, which is where you turn off the Lake Minnewanka trail on to the start of the Aylmer Lookout trail.
+One of the very best Banff National Park hikes, the Aylmer Lookout trail starts at the Aylmer Pass Junction, which is where you turn off the Lake Minnewanka trail on to the start of the Aylmer Lookout trail.
 The Aylmer Lookout hike enters a beautiful mountain river valley between Mt.
 Astley and Mt.
 Aylmer.

 The Aylmer Lookout hiking trail is a steady uphill for the first 2.5 km.
 Thankfully the trail surface is kind to hikers with a moderate amount of roots and rocks.

 Off-and-on during this portion of the hike, you’ll hear the raging river down below at the bottom of the valley.
 Be mindful to stop and look behind you at regular intervals as the views of Lake Minnewanka in from of the majestic Mt.
 Inglismaldie are breathtaking.

 After 300 m the Aylmer Lookout trail enters a proper forest, where you will gain some shade (nice on a hot day), but you will lose the views of Lake Minnewanka.
 Take a look at the shrubs surrounding the hiking trail – there’s an abundance of buffalo berry bushes, which explains why Aylmer Lookout hikers need to take grizzly bear safety very seriously.

 After a few minutes of hiking in the forest, you’ll encounter a couple of switchbacks.
 While the Aylmer Lookout trail takes you in a different direction, take a look to your right to enjoy yet another amazing view of Mt.
 Inglismaldie standing guard over Lake Minnewanka.